erikagonzalez64/liri-node-app/README.md

   EXAMPLE: put a screenshot of using node liri.bot movie-this "Naruto"

 4. node liri.js do-what-it-says
-  -Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+    • Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.